All Episodes

 He began studying parents in grocery stores.

-Now I suggested bowling alleys when I first brought this up, or shopping malls, but grocery stores, I guess, would work too since he did it there.
+Now, I suggested bowling alleys when I first brought this up, or shopping malls, but grocery stores, I guess, would work too since he did it there.

-His team went to 14 stores in Edmonton to observe 861 single parents with one child, roughly between the ages of one and seven in tow.
+His team went to 14 stores in Edmonton to observe 861 single parents with one child roughly between the ages of one and seven in tow.

 He says it may not seem big, but people for the most part don't lose sight of kids.

-With the pffse with 36% of parents letting their children out of sight.
+If the ugly parents had ugly children, then the neglect was even worse with even worse with 36% of parents letting their children out of sight.

-Out there in the uh in the grocery stores.
+Out there in the grocery stores.

 But in some cases, you'd have to think these kids are trying to escape.

-You know, every kid's embarrassed of her parents anyway, or his parents, and when they're ugly, you know it's got to be even worse.
+And when they're ugly, you know it's got to be even worse.

 What did you?